stan-dev/design-docs/designs/0019-variadic_odes.md

 and the maximum number of steps to take between output times.

-This is different from the current solvers where tolerances are presented as overloads to the same function name.
+This is different from the current solvers where tolerances are presented as overloads to the same function.
 With the variadic argument this isn't possible anymore so the function with tolerances is broken out separately.

-The proposed `ode_bdf` interface is (the interfaces for `ode_adams` and `ode_rk45` are the same):
+The proposed `ode_bdf` solver interface is (the interfaces for `ode_adams` and `ode_rk45` are the same):

 ```
 vector[] ode_bdf(F f,
                  vector y0,
-                 real t0, rea[] times,
+                 real t0, real[] times,
                  T1 arg1, T2 arg2, ...)
 ```